 Jesus Loves All the Children: drone protest worship service When: Tuesday, December 10, 2013 | 11:30am-12:30pm Where: Meet at Palmer Seminary, Methodist Room at 10:00a.m. for prayer and training beforehand | Location: 588 North Gulph Rd, King of Prussia, PA – Lockheed Martin, King of Prussia (230 Mall Blvd) (near entrance across from Champps on … Continued

 ESA is the premier project of the Sider Center on Ministry and Public Policy at Palmer Theological Seminary of Eastern University.
 That’s a mouthful!
 What it really means is that our non-profit mission is supported not only by generous donors, but by a seminary committed to faith and justice.

 ESA’s work is supported by Sider and Wilberforce Scholars, who give 10-15 hours a week in exchange for 50% or more of their tuition for graduate programs at Palmer Theological Seminary.

 SIDER AND WALLIS SCHOLARSHIPS

-Each academic year, up to ten entering students will receive Sider Scholarships and up to ten entering students will receive Wallis Scholarships.
-Sider and Wallis Scholarships cover half the cost of tuition at Palmer.
-The scholarship remains in effect through the student’s entire academic career at Palmer so long as he or she is a full-time student (at least 16 units per academic year), maintains a G.P.A. of at least 3.0, and continues to meet the criteria for acceptance described below.
+Each academic year, Palmer Seminary awards qualified applicants with a Sider Scholarship, which covers half the cost of tuition at Palmer.
+The scholarship remains in effect through the student’s entire academic career at Palmer so long as he or she is a full-time student (at least 16 units per academic year), maintains a G.P.A. of at least 3.3, and continues to meet the criteria for acceptance described below.

-To receive a Sider or Wallis Scholarship, students must meet the following criteria:
+To receive a Sider Scholarship, students must meet the following criteria:

-- A minimum of a “B” (3.0) average for the most recent earned degree.
+- A minimum of a 3.3 GPA for the most recent earned degree.